Republicans make modest gains in state governor races

 In Indiana, where Republican Governor Mitch Daniels is stepping down due to term limits and Democrats had once seen opportunity, Republican Mike Pence defeated Democrat John Gregg.

 (Reporting by Jonathan Weber in San Francisco and Colleen Jenkins in Richmond, Virginia.
-Editing by Jim Loney and Cynthia Osterman)
+Editing by Jim Loney)